 How is my eligibility for Federal Direct Loans determined?

 Federal Direct Loans (Stafford and PLUS) require that a Free Application for Federal Student Aid (FAFSA) be completed every academic year.
 Once the Financial Aid Office receives your FAFSA from the government, we will determine your eligibility for different types of federal loans based on your year in school and financial need.

 What must I do if I am offered loans in my financial aid award proposal?

 Do I need to complete a master promissory note every year?

 You are required to complete a master promissory note every academic year for the Federal Nursing Loan and Illinois Wesleyan Loan.
-The Federal Direct Stafford Loan master promissory note is to be completed and signed the first year only.
+The Federal Direct Stafford Loan master promissory note is to be completed and signed online the first year only.
 All loan forms are available online here.

 When do I have to start repaying my loan(s)?